cfpb/hmda-platform/Documents/API.md

 `/institutions/<institutionId>/filings/<period>/submissions/<submissionId>/edits`

-`GET`  - Returns a list of all edits for a given submission
+`GET`  - Returns a list of all edits for a given submission, including the edit name and description

 By default, results are grouped by edit type.